DRVN Investors Have Opportunity to Lead Driven Brands Holdings Inc. Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-18, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Driven Brands Holdings Inc. ("Driven" or the "Company") (NASDAQ: DRVN).
+24, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Driven Brands Holdings Inc. ("Driven" or the "Company") (NASDAQ: DRVN).

 Class Period: October 27, 2021 – August 1, 2023